Skip to main content

 • Severe renal dysfunction,

-• cardiac disease resulting in marked limitation of physical activity, corresponding to NYHA class >II
+• cardiac disease resulting in marked limitation of physical activity, corresponding to NYHA class \>II

-Intensive care unit admission rate72 hours
+Intensive care unit admission rate

 The primary outcome was the evaluation of the ICU admission rate after NIV in postoperative management of obese patients

-Blood oxygen saturation (SaPo2)12 hours
+Blood oxygen saturation (SaPo2)

 the evaluation of the oximetry values of obese patients after postoperative NIV adoption